7 Ways Retailers Know What You’re About To Buy

 4. Your Smartphone

-Once you have connected to a store Wi-Fi on your smartphone, you can be tracked in real time, and they will track you.
+Once you have connected to a store Wi-Fi on your smartphone, you can be tracked in real-time, and they will track you.
 Through a technique known as geofencing, retailers know you are inside the store and map your shopping path.

 5. Website Cookies

 A cookie is a small piece of data stored on your computer, phone, or any other device when you visit a website’s server.
-Organizations use it to keep track of how people navigate their website.
+Organizations use it to keep track of how people navigate their websites.

 Retailers love to use cookies a lot.
-These cookies supply them with much needed information about your visits and activities on the website.
+These cookies supply them with much-needed information about your visits and activities on the website.
 This enables them to get ready for your next visit.
-Not only do they use these cookies to trap you into spending more, but also the information saved on the cookies can be sold to third parties, encouraging you to spend everywhere and every time.
+Not only do they use these cookies to trap you into spending more, but the information saved on the cookies can be sold to third parties, encouraging you to spend everywhere and every time.

 6. CCTV